moleculerjs/site/source/0.12/docs/contributing.md

 Please follow the coding style:
 - Use tabs with size of 4 for indents.
-- Always use strict mode & commas.
+- Always use strict mode & semicolons.
-- Use double quotes.
+- Use double quotes instead of single quotes.

 ## Contribution in the core modules